Anti-spam requirements

 EngageOne™ Communicate provides the capability to generate DNS records for DKIM setup.
 DKIM adds a digital signature to your outgoing emails, allowing recipients to verify that the email comes from an authorized sender and has not been tampered with during transit.
 While DKIM is an essential step, it is not the only one to consider.

-For information on setting up DKIM, see DKIM.
+For information about setting up DKIM, see DKIM.

 SPF (Sender Policy Framework)